 In 2000, the Perimeter-CIDs engaged in a Livable Cities Initiative study to craft a vision and strategy for the Fulton and DeKalb Perimeter Community Improvement Districts.
 This process resulted in a future land use plan that divided the CIDs into defined, development sub-areas -- Transitional, High-Density, and Transit Village -- indicated on the Framework Plan below.
 The City of Dunwoody incorporated these areas as official land use policy, when it adopted the DeKalb County Comprehensive Plan as an interim policy.
 Where located within the Dunwoody City limits, new development should conform to the intent of these areas, as described in the Perimeter LCI adopted by City Council and summarized below.
-In 2005, the Perimeter-CIDs went through a process to update the LCI and document growth strategies for each is an authorized self-taxing district dedicated to infrastructure improvements within its boundaries.
-The P-CIDs are governed by two boards - one each for Fulton and DeKalb.
-The PCIDs PCIDs spent or leveraged public funds to invest \$55 million in Dunwoody alone; over \$7 million from ARC's LCI program was directed to the PCIDs PCIDs.
-This makes it one of the most, if not the most, successful CIDs in the region.
-The PCIDs PCIDs mission focuses exclusively on transportation improvements:
+In 2005, the Perimeter-CIDs went through a process to update the LCI and document growth strategies for each area.
+The City will partner with the PCIDs PCIDs for a 2010 Update and amend this Comprehensive Plan, if appropriate.